Search by Keyword

 Speculation abounded through the years and this occurrence was rumored to be the inspiration for “The Fool On The Hill,” even though Alistair never hinted that was the case.
 To help put the matter to rest, George Gunby’s book “Hello Goodbye – The Life And Times Of Alistair ‘Mr. Fixit’ Taylor,” which was written with Alistair Taylor’s assistance, explains this event as happening somewhere around September of 1968.
 “It has been said that Paul McCartney wrote ‘Fool On The Hill’ about that dawn on Primrose Hill,” Gunby writes, “but the song predates the event.”

 On Paul’s return flight from America on April 11th, 1967, which was the trip in which he came up with the original concept of a film project called “Magical Mystery Tour,” he had the foresight to include this yet-to-be-completed song.
 His original notes for the project, drawn out as a pie chart, shows the second piece of the “pie” with the words, “Coach people meet each other / (Song, Fool On The Hill?).”
-And although John Lennon apparently wasn’t involved in writing the song, Paul had all the missing “la-la-ing” lyrics figured out himself by the time he recorded a demo of the song on September 6th, 1967, only a word or two being altered by the time it was officially recorded.
+And although John Lennon apparently wasn’t involved in writing the song, Paul had all the missing “la-la-ing” lyrics figured out by the time he recorded a demo of the song on September 6th, 1967, only a word or two being altered in the final version that was officially recorded.

 The Beatles EMI recording session for "The Fool On The Hill," circa 1967